Zakya Kafafi: Research and career

 In 1986, while still at Rice University, Kafafi learned about a position open in the Optical Sciences Division at the United States Naval Research Laboratory (NRL).
 Kafafi eventually joined NRL, where she established the organic optoelectronics section.
-Here she worked on nonlinear optical properties of organic and polymer materials using degenerate four wave mixing.
+She worked on nonlinear optical properties of organic and polymer materials using degenerate four wave mixing.
 She transitioned from chemical to materials and physical research, developing and studying the properties of OLEDs.
 Kafafi spent over twenty years working at the NRL, during which time OLED displays found their way into flat panel display televisions and computers, mobile phones and watches.

-In 2007 Kafafi was appointed to the senior executvie position as National Science Foundation Director of the Division of Materials Research, during which time she oversaw a billion dollar budget.
-She was the first woman to hold such a position.
-In 2010 Kafafi visited Egypt, where she looked to develop partnerships that promoted solar energy across the country.
+In 2007, Kafafi was appointed as National Science Foundation Director of the Division of Materials Research, during which time she oversaw a billion dollar budget.
+She was the first woman to hold the position.
+In 2010, Kafafi visited Egypt, where she looked to develop partnerships that promoted solar energy across the country.

-While at NSF in 2008 Kafafi joined the faculty at Lehigh University first as an Adjunct Professor and later as Distinguished Research Fellow in the Department of Electrical and Computer Engineering.
-Here she developed metallic plasmonic nanostructures that can increase light absorption and the efficiency of organic photovoltaics.
+In 2008, Kafafi joined the faculty at Lehigh University first as an adjunct professor and later as Distinguished Research Fellow in the Department of Electrical and Computer Engineering.
+She developed metallic plasmonic nanostructures that can increase light absorption and the efficiency of organic photovoltaics.
 These nanostructures make it possible to increase the optical absorption of the active layer of photovoltaics without increasing the layer thickness, allowing for improved device performance without compromising the flexibility or weight.

-In 2011 Kafafi established a new journal for the International Sociery of Optics and Photonics.
-She served as the founding Editor-in-Chief of the Journal of Photonics for Energy for 10 years.
-In 2014 Kafafi became the inaugural founding Deputy Editor (with five male colleagues) of the new sister journal to ScienceScience Advances.
+In 2011, Kafafi established a journal for the International Sociery of Optics and Photonics.
+She was the Editor-in-Chief of the Journal of Photonics for Energy for 10 years.
+In 2014, Kafafi became the inaugural Deputy Editor of the sister journal to Science Advances.